Math Education – How Bad Is It?

 The following chart shows distribution of math proficiency:

-At the lower levels of math proficiency, below level 2, the percentage of innumerate students ranges from a low % in Korea, to a high % in United States.
+At the lower levels of math proficiency, below level 2, the percentage of innumerate students ranges from a low of 6 % in Korea, to a high of 38 % in United States.

 Also, in the United States, as students proceed through school an increasing number of students fall further behind in math proficiency.